HOW WE ENDED UP IN COSTA RICA

 Four years later, we found ourselves living a complete bourgeois lifestyle.
 We had “made it” as we had entered the real estate realm during the boom.
 We were happy in our domestic bliss, partially because we saw that it was temporary.
 We had a plan: make some money, have some kids, buy some real estate and then sell it all and move to Mexico.
 We were cruising along right on schedule.
 The next step was to transition.
 People thought we were nuts or delusional.
 After all, how do you raise an American kid in a third world country?
 And really, why would you want to?
 And what about all the stuff?

 I hated the stuff, or so I said.
 For years I had felt suffocated by all the toys and the shoes and sleds hanging in the garage, by the boxes that said “Fall Décor” and “Ski Clothes”.
 However, when our plan started to come to fruition, I found myself feeling oddly attached as we started to sell our things that we had accumulated.
 First, it was the big, beautiful house that we had built on the mountainside completely off the grid, and then it was the furniture and the toys, the sporting equipment, the books and the Audi.
 Everything was slowly going away.
-It was as if the weight of these things were keeping me grounded and secure and I was slowly losing my ties.
+It was as if the weight of these things was keeping me grounded and secure and I was slowly losing my ties.
 I would wake up at night, my kids tucked into their beds safe and sound, my husband and I sleeping in our bed, the city twinkling below us and I would think, “what am I doing?
 Everyone is safe and secure here, why am I moving us into insecurities and danger?”
 So, as our dream started to manifest, I began to question the dream.

 Mexico after all was no longer the country we remembered and we were no longer the two dirtbags that we used to be.
 The days of sleeping on surfboard bags at random beaches were long gone.
 We were now grown-ups and parents of two precious boys.
 Our beloved Mexico had also changed.
 The country had been plagued by violence stemming from the drug cartel’s business of providing America with her party favors.
 The more research I was doing online, the more uncertain I felt and the more anxiety I began to have.
 After all, we did not have to do this.
 We already had a great life, we had family and amazing friends, we had financial security, but we wanted more.
 I was thinking of my boys and how my sole purpose in life was to raise them right and keep them safe.